 How to give experiences as gifts

-Many people are considering experiences as Christmas gifts (or gifts to celebrate other occasions) this holiday season.
+Many people are considering experiences as holiday gifts—or gifts to celebrate other occasions (like Mother's Day, for example!).
 To start, obviously you’ll want to consider the hobbies or interests of the person you’re giving to.
 Another consideration is whether you want a fully virtual or an in-person experience.

 For in-person experiences you’ll need to take into account both what’s available and what’s in-budget in their geographic area.
 Experiences can run anywhere from $30 for a cooking class to $800 for a hot air balloon ride.
 One good place to start your research is Airbnb Experiences, which are hosted by experts from around the world.
 Sample experiences include everything from learning to surf in California to horse whispering in Spain.

 Examples of fully virtual experiences include classes such as cooking or language learning.
 My daughter loves Japan.
-For her birthday my husband and I gave her some online Japanese lessons.
+For her birthday a few years ago my husband and I gave her some online Japanese lessons.
 To go with them, her grandparents gave her a Japanese subscription box filled with food and trinkets from Japan.

-Also, a couple of years ago my brother and I bought an introduction to falcons and other birds of prey to share together.
+Also, a couple of years ago my brother and I bought an introduction to falcons and other birds of prey to share together (pictured above).
 It was one of the more epic experiences I’ve been part of!

 After you’ve decided what to give, you can think about how best to deliver it.
-Of course you can send a simple email, but there are also many creative ways to present it.
+Of course you can send a simple email, but there are also many creative ways to present it that add to the joy of giving to others.
 For example, a gift to go shoe shopping together could be presented with a pair of socks.
 Similarly, a race car driving experience could be presented with the gift of a match box car.

 Added bonus: think about how you can help the giftee remember the experience after the fact.
 Maybe it’s a picture or a small photo book.
-Or maybe it’s an object related to the experience, such as a Christmas tree ornament or a small kitchen gadget.
+Or maybe it’s an object related to the experience, such as a small kitchen gadget, keychain, or magnet.

 Unique experience gift ideas

 So what does your giftee love to do?
 Maybe they love adventure, travel, pampering, learning, cooking, or something else?
-At AdaRose we especially love health and wellness!
+At AdaRose we especially love health and wellness, of course!
 Here is a list of some of our favorite health and wellness experience gift ideas.

 1.)
 Give the gift of time by helping a loved one outsource a chore or day-to-day task: